Sebastian-gthb/insert-OptROM-into-BIOS/README.md

    * third serach for empty space market as 0xCF for Vedem BIOS types <-- solved!
    * adding more BIOS search pattern... have found some ROMs with unknown pattern <-- solved!
    * recreating the original checksum of the BIOS ROM insted of a checksum of 0 <-- solved!
+   * creating a library to use the same functions in both scripts <-- deselected! (you must copy more than one file in the folder and it creates a pycache folder)
+   * adding some coloured output <-- solfed!

 ### Example output of the script is: